 Why everyone should be taking WeAreFeel supplements

 Thiamin is one of the hardest B vitamins to get in food; there are no plentiful sources of this nutrient, and unless you consume animal products, getting enough thiamin in your diet can be practically impossible.
 In an industry flooded with synthetic forms of thiamin and potentially unsafe concentrations of this nutrient, we sought out to provide you with exactly the right amount of vitamin B1 you need to stay happy and healthy.
-We understand it can be quite hard to consume a kilogram of rice a day, so make things easy for yourself with Feel.

 Here’s the Proof